Blog Product ManagementProduct Management Process: The 2025 Guide

 c) Kano Model

 This categorizes tasks into must-haves, satisfiers, and delighters.
-The idea is that you start by meeting the must-haves, then improve satisfiers, and finally add in delighters that will "wow" users.
+You start by meeting the must-haves, then improve satisfiers, and finally add delighters that will "wow" users.

 To illustrate, imagine a grammar checker tool like Grammarly: